mse-gsac/jekyll-now/_posts/2017-12-26-MSE-GSAC-first-post.md

 ## Welcome to MSE-GSAC!

-From now on MSE-GSAC will be very boring.
+From now on MSE-GSAC will be very interesting.
 Cheers!